archaeoklammt/DFKV_data_model/linked_art_model.md

 #### data entries referring to articles in journals

-The LADM proposes a rather easy way to refer to articles, that does however not address explicitly the title of the journal and the volume (it has to be emphasized, that expressing bibliographic information is not in the scope of the LADM).
-Still for our purposes this is an disadvantage as the articles, in lack of an individual identifier like a DOI, can't be identified alone from their title.
-Therefore we understand an article as an application of "<code>member_of</code>" as it is a member of a journal - like a painting may be a member of a collection.
+The LADM proposes a quite easy way to refer to articles, but it does not explicitly address the title of the journal and the volume (it must be emphasized, that providing bibliographic information is not part of the scope of the LADM).
+For our purposes, however, this is an disadvantage as the articles, in lack of an individual identifier like a DOI, can't be identified by their title alone.
+Therefore we understand an article to be an application of "<code>member_of</code>" as it is a member of a journal - like a painting may be a member of a collection.
 An alternative would be to term the article as <code>part</code>.
-We used part to apply it for the information in which rubrique the article was published, if this information was given.
+We used "part" for the information in which rubric the article was published.

-We chose "part" for adding the information on the volume and the pagination.
-This surely is a less favourable solution, but in the databases "deutsch-französische Kunstvermittlung" both information were formerly modelled as one string.
-A split of them was envisaged, but as the information is not sufficiently normalized, we stepped away from this.
+We again chose "part" for the indication of the volume and the pagination.
+This surely is a less favourable solution, but in the databases "deutsch-französische Kunstvermittlung" both information used to be modelled as one string.
+A split of them was envisaged, but since the information is not sufficiently normalized, we dropped it.

 ---